min2ha/ukwa-site/content/target/26783/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# Ebola crisis: How a small backpack of equipment is helping combat the deadly virus

 An article on the development of genome surveillance in relation to the Ebola epidemic